+35725368683

 How is a person “domiciled” in Cyprus?
 By origin or by choice.

 “By choice” does not mean just living in Cyprus.
 It means establishing a permanent home or planning to stay in Cyprus indefinitely.
-A person is not domiciled in Cyprus if they live in Cyprus only because they serve in the British military forces.
+A person is not domiciled in Cyprus if they live there only because they serve in the British military forces.

 Methods of succession